 One of the consequences of the shift from brick to stone, even for the same structural form, is that despite the gain in precision possible with stone, there is often a corresponding loss to the sense of mass of the structure.
 This may be why a far greater interest in the external façade of stone buildings developed in Anatolia than can be seen in their brick-built antecedents in the Iranian world.
 In contrast, the addition of large stone screens at the interface of the courtyard and the prayer hall in both the Quwwat al Islam Mosque in Delhi and the Adhai din ka Jhompara Mosque in Ajmer had a different effect.
 The screens retained the internal focus of the major decorative and overtly Islamic architectonic element of the buildings, and can be seen as an attempt to create the effect of one of the four internal courtyard façades seen in the brick-built four-iwan mosque courtyards built under Turco-Muslim dynasties across the wider Iranian world in the preceding centuries.
 It remains unclear why there was no attempt to replicate the same form, on a smaller scale, on the other three sides.

-Brick does not offer the crispness and curvilinearity that stone does, and the type of marble carving seen on both portals in Anatolia and mihrabs in India appears to draw instead on the stucco carving tradition of Iran.
-The major difference, in the context of Anatolia in particular, is the externalisation and monumentalisation of the more durable stone media.
+Further research into the slightly later developments, especially in Gujarat and the Deccan, alongside study of the brick monuments of Bengal, could add greater nuance to the understanding of the development of a distinctively Indian form of Islamic architecture in the Sultanate period.
+Although the process did not go full circle, in the following centuries under the Mughals, the style of bulbous dome developed in brick under the Timurids in Central Asia was introduced into India, but in marble instead of baked brick sheathed in glazed tiles.
+This process reached its apotheosis with the construction of the dome of the Taj Mahal in Agra, flanked by entirely Indian chattris.